A-VL: Adaptive Attention for Large Vision-Language Models: Evaluation

 \subsection{Performance Guarantee}

 We evaluate the performance of various models across different tasks, as shown in Table~\ref{tab:performance}.
 FastV, H$_2$O, and our method retains 50\% of the KV cache.
 Our method achieves nearly lossless performance using only 50\% of the KV cache.
 And our average performance is better than the other two baselines.
 FastV shows reduced performance when utilizing the KV cache, due to the loss of potentially useful tokens during token pruning.
 The H$_2$O method designed for LLMs shows effectiveness, but its average performance is still inferior to our method.
+We observe that while H$_2$O can sometimes maintain performance like our method in image caption tasks that focus on the overall image information, our method demonstrates better performance in OCR and VQA tasks, which require attention to finer details.
+This indicates that reducing the number of image tokens may have minimal impact on tasks emphasizing general image content, but for detail-oriented tasks, our method, specifically designed for LVLMs is essential.
 Our method demonstrates good results across various models, confirming its effectiveness.
+In all methods, 50\% of the KV Cache is retained, resulting in similar decoding inference latency.
+Detailed memory savings from the KV Cache are shown in Table~\ref{tab:settings}.